NicholasClark/TIRTLtools/reference/run_pairing.md

   a prefix for the output file names

+- well_filter_thres:

+  wells are removed if they have fewer unique clones than: wellfilter_thres\*(Avg. \# of unique clones per well).
+The default value is 0.75

 - min_reads:

   minimum number of reads a chain must have in a well to be considered